Desegregation: The Leaders

 Who were the leaders of FCPS during desegregation?

-During the desegregation of Fairfax County Public Schools, the school system’s leaders and decision-makers at the local-level were the Fairfax County School Board and the Division Superintendent.
-From 1954 to 1966, there were four large turnovers on the Fairfax County School Board in 1956, 1960, 1962, and 1964.
-Unlike the modern 12-member Board, the School Board during desegregation was comprised of seven members appointed by the Fairfax County Board of Supervisors, with one member representing each magisterial district, namely: Centreville, Dranesville, Falls Church, Lee, Mason, Mount Vernon, and Providence.
+Unlike the modern 12-member Board, the School Board during desegregation included seven members appointed by the Fairfax County Board of Supervisors.
+One member represented each magisterial district: Centreville, Dranesville, Falls Church, Lee, Mason, Mount Vernon, and Providence.
 Fairfax County Public Schools had two division superintendents during desegregation: W. T. Woodson (1954-61) and Earl C. Funderburk (1961-66).

-The meeting minutes recorded during the 1950s and 1960s were not as detailed as they are today, and primarily focus on issues of budget and school construction.
+The meeting minutes recorded during the 1950s and 1960s were not as detailed as today, primarily focusing on the budget and school construction.
 Next to desegregation, the largest issue confronting the school system from 1954 to 1966 was explosive enrollment growth.
 From September 1954 to September 1966, student enrollment swelled from 28,700 to 101,832, and 84 new schools were constructed.
-Transcriptions of the minutes related to desegregation as well as position statements by Robert F. Davis and W. T. Woodson and can be found under the Minutes and Writings sections of this website.

 The Fairfax County School Board